CharlotteSP/fits_project/README.md

 # fits_project
-Small package for how to handle .fits files for codeastro course.
+Small introductory package for how to handle .fits files for codeastro course.